SkrubzxD/net-programming-final/README.md

 **Requirements:**
 - ✅ Server managing multiple game rooms with 2-4 players each
-- ⌛️ Random number generation (1-100) for each game
+- ✅ Random number generation (1-100) for each game
 - ⌛️ Turn-based gameplay with timeout mechanism
 - ⌛️ Scoring system based on number of attempts and speed
-- ⌛️ Game chat functionality
+- ❌ Game chat functionality (Chưa implement)
-- ⌛️ Leaderboard tracking
+- ⌛️ Leaderboard tracking (Còn thiếu print_leaderboard())
-- ❌ Reconnection capability if a player disconnects
+- ❌ Reconnection capability if a player disconnects (Chưa implement)

 **Input/Output:**
 - Player registration and game room selection